 Critics also faulted Ban for lacking the qualities — charisma, intellectual agility, and creativity — to make a great peacemaker.
 He has largely subcontracted mediation to a succession of special envoys, including former Secretary-General Kofi Annan, to tackle peace efforts from Kenya to Syria.
 “Thank God he did delegate because as you can see, he is very weak on thinking on his feet,” said a top advisor.
 “That’s not his thing.”

 Ban has bridled at the criticism, telling his aides that he has long been unfairly maligned by Western media because he doesn’t speak “Oxford English.”
-But his anger often gets taken out on his subordinates: Ban frequently erupts into fits of anger when things go wrong at staff meetings or if he is being challenged by subordinates, leaving aides to keep their heads down to avoid catching his eye.
+But his anger often gets taken out on his subordinates: Ban frequently erupts IGNORE INTO fits of anger when things go wrong at staff meetings or if he is being challenged by subordinates, leaving aides to keep their heads down to avoid catching his eye.

 “It’s like when you’re told ‘Don’t look a bear in the eye, or he’ll think you’re challenging him,’” said one advisor.[…]

 As secretary-general, Ban has retained the habits of that diligent student, reading stacks of talking points and briefing papers late IGNORE INTO the night, underlining key passages in green, yellow, and red markers.
 Ban prides himself on keeping a taxing work schedule and forgoing vacations.

 In March, Ban’s staff urged him to take advantage of a four-hour break in his Middle East travels to tour Jordan’s Petra, one of the world’s most famous archeological wonders.
 King Abdullah II bin Al-Hussein would be there to accompany the U.N. chief.
 But Ban declined.
 Instead, he arranged a visit with World Bank President Jim Yong Kim to see the Zaatari refugee camp on the Jordanian border with Syria.